-Panufnik was a friend of Lutosławski. the two spent time together during the World War II during the second occupation and formed a duo that played in cafes in Warsaw.
+Panufnik was a friend of Lutosławski.
+The two spent time together during World War II during the second occupation and formed a duo that played in cafes in Warsaw.
 Panufnik stayed in Poland for a while after the War, became the director of the Kraków Philharmonic, and restored the Warsaw Philharmonic.
-In 1956, he escaped Poland, and eventually settled in England, spending most of his life in London.
-“In England he didn’t have an easy life, but he continued to compose,” Ptaszyńska said.
+In 1956, he escaped Poland and eventually settled in England, spending most of his life in London.
+“In England, he didn’t have an easy life, but he continued to compose,” Ptaszyńska said.
 Though she never had the opportunity to meet the composer himself, she visited his widow in London many times after he passed away.
 Try listening to his Piano Concerto (1961).

 Henryk Górecki (1933-2010)

 Ptaszyńska calls Penderecki “the most diverse composer from the whole Polish group.
 There’s such a great variety it’s hard to believe.”
-She explained that he tends to change his style every couple of years, and recently has been collaborating more and more with pop and jazz musicians.
+She explained that he tended to change his style every couple of years, and recently collaborated more and more with pop and jazz musicians.
 In turn, “jazz musicians have also been adapting his music to their own style, and he supports that very much,” she said.
 “There’s so much great music by Penderecki.
-There’s his large-scale St. Luke Passion won him the Prix Italia.
-Then, of course there’s his Threnody for the Victims of Hiroshima.
+There’s his large-scale St. Luke Passion, which won him the Prix Italia.
+Then, of course, there’s his Threnody for the Victims of Hiroshima.
 Not to mention, his music has been used famously in films.
 His Polymorphia was made famous by the film adaptation of The Shining.”

 Ptaszyńska shares a special connection with Krzysztof Knittel: they were both born on the exact same day!
-He studied composition and sound engineering at the Frederic Chopin Academy of Music.
+He studied composition and sound engineering at the Frédéric Chopin Academy of Music.
 So, it’s no surprise that his music involves electronics and multimedia.
 “Every piece he composes is composed for an instrument, or group of instruments, is also for electronics,” Ptaszyńska said.
 “He does not present music for pure instrumental ensemble.”
-Try listening to the electronic soundscape of his Surface En Rotation.
+Try listening to the electronic soundscape, Surface En Rotation.

-Kapuscinski writes “very great music and is a very great pianist,” Ptaszyńska said.
-Based at Stanford University where he is a professor and Director of Intermedia Performance Lab, Kapuscinski has a special interest in electronic music and multimedia.
+Kapuściński writes “very great music and is a very great pianist,” Ptaszyńska said.
+Based at Stanford University where he is a professor and director of the Intermedia Performance Lab, Kapuściński has a special interest in electronic music and multimedia.
 But he also has an interest in music of the far east, Ptaszyńska explained.
-Though she recommended many of his interesting pieces, check out his Mondrian Variations, which finally answers the question, “What would a Mondrian sound like?”
+Though she recommended many of his pieces, check out Kapuściński's Mondrian Variations, which finally answers the question, “What would a Mondrian sound like?”

 Ptaszyńska described Zubel as a singer and percussionist whose work is “very theatrical and has very strong dramaturgical roots.”
 An important figure of the avant-garde, Zubel enjoys incorporating extended techniques in her music.
 Her musicianship is so impressive, Ptaszyńska said, that some colleagues reported that they have “never had a singer who was so accurate and could sing with such precision as Agata.”